-- Fund organizations that can run effective programs (can manage and administer a HUD-funded program, can operate on a reimbursement basis, have experience servicing this or a similar population) - Fund projects that reflect the Palm Beach County Housing and Homeless Alliance (HHA), the local CoC, and HUD's priorities: permanent supportive housing and serving the chronically homeless - Incentivize agencies to be members in good standing with HHA and actively input data into the HMIS system. - Ensure that funded projects are being good stewards of HUD CoC Program funding in Palm Beach County and performing to HUD and HHA's standards. - Ensure that funded projects meet HUD requirements
+- Fund organizations that have the capacity to run effective programs (can manage and administer a HUD-funded program, can operate on reimbursement basis, have experience serving this or a similar population) - Fund projects that reflect the Palm Beach County Housing and Homeless Alliance (HHA), the local CoC, and HUD's priorities: assisting unsheltered individuals and families to rapidly access permanent housing - Incentivize agencies to be members in good standing with HHA and actively input data into the HMIS system. - Ensure that funded projects are being good stewards of HUD CoC Program funding in Palm Beach County and performing to HUD and HHA's standards. - Ensure that all funded projects meet HUD requirements.